Super Mario Bros.: Other media

 The Super Mario Bros. series has inspired various media products.
 In October 1985, Tokuma Shoten published the book Super Mario Bros: The Complete Strategy Guide.
 Its content is partly recycled from Family Computer Magazine, plus new content written by Naoto Yamamoto who received no royalties.
-It is Japan's best-selling book of 1985 at 630,000 copies sold.
-It is also Japan's best-selling book of 1986 with 860,000 copies by January 1986, and a total of 1.3 million.
+It is Japan's bestselling book of 1985 at 630,000 copies sold.
+It is also Japan's bestselling book of 1986 with 860,000 copies by January 1986, and a total of 1.3 million.
 Nintendo of America later translated it into English as How to win at Super Mario Bros. and published it in North America via the Nintendo Fun Club and early issues of Nintendo Power magazine.

-The 1986 anime film Super Mario Bros.: The Great Mission to Rescue Princess Peach! is acknowledged as one of the first feature-length films to be based directly off of a video game, as well as one of the earliest isekai anime.
-The live-action Super Mario Bros. film was released theatrically in 1993, starring Bob Hoskins as Mario and John Leguizamo as Luigi.
+The 1986 anime film Super Mario Bros.: The Great Mission to Rescue Princess Peach! is acknowledged as one of the first feature-length films to be based directly off of a video game, and one of the earliest isekai anime.
 The American animated television series The Super Mario Bros.
 Super Show! ran from 1989 to 1990, starring professional wrestler Lou Albano as Mario and Danny Wells as Luigi.
-An animated film based on the series created by Illumination Entertainment is currently in production.
+The live-action Super Mario Bros. film was released theatrically in 1993, starring Bob Hoskins as Mario and John Leguizamo as Luigi.
+On April 5, 2023, The Super Mario Bros.
+Movie, an animated feature film based on the series and created by Illumination Entertainment, was released.

 Super Mario Bros. was adapted into a pinball machine by Gottlieb, released in 1992.
-It became one of America's top ten best-selling pinball machines of 1992, receiving a Gold Award from the American Amusement Machine Association (AAMA).
+It became one of America's top ten bestselling pinball machines of 1992, receiving a Gold Award from the American Amusement Machine Association (AAMA).